SingularityX-ai/penify-blogs/docs/commit-summary-with-cli.md

 2. Use your own message (with `-m`) to add extra context.
 3. Make it part of your regular Git workflow.

+## Are there any other tools?

+Github Co-pilot has such feature but it’s quite buggy and doesn’t generate “semantic commit messages”

 ## Conclusion

 Penify-CLI makes writing good commit messages easy.
 It saves you time and helps keep your project history clear.
 Give it a try on your next commit!